leandromineti/ds-ephemeralization/README.md

 that is your thing, good news!
 There are a lot of labels you can attach to modeling techniques: generative, discriminative, parametric, nonparametric, semiparametric, bayesian *et al*.
-When choosing your path here, I advise following Vapnik's advice favoring discriminative models: "when solving a problem of interest, do not solve a more general problem as an intermediate step.".
+When choosing your path here, I advise following Vapnik's advice favoring discriminative models: "*when solving a problem of interest, do not solve a more general problem as an intermediate step.*".

 ![](img/model-compass.png)